Dropbox: File System Changes (2024)

 • You cannot move a Team Folder (or file/subfolder within it) under your personal folder.

-• When you share a subfolder in a Team Folder with someone who doesn’t have access to the Team Folder, the entire file/folder path to the subfolder you’ve shared will be visible to them.
+• When you share a subfolder in a Team Folder with someone who doesn’t have access to the Team Folder, the entire folder path to the subfolder you’ve shared will be visible to them.

 • This change will apply to all existing/previously shared subfolders, as well as any new subfolders you share moving forward.